Consensys/mythril/README.md

 ### Working with on-chain contracts

-To analyze contracts on the blockchain you need an Ethereum node.
-By default, Mythril will query a local node via RPC.
-Alternatively, you can use [INFURA](https://infura.io):
+When analyzing contracts on the blockchain, Mythril will by default query a local node via RPC.
+You can override the RPC settings with the `--rpchost`, `--rpcport` and `--rpctls` arguments.
+There are also several built-in presets (run the `myth` command line tool to get the full list).

+If you don't have a node available, use the [INFURA](https://infura.io) preset:

 ```
 $ myth --infura-mainnet -x -a 0x5c436ff914c458983414019195e0f4ecbef9e6dd
 ```

 If you are planning to do batch operations or use the contract search features, running a [go-ethereum](https://github.com/ethereum/go-ethereum) node is recommended.
 Start your local node as follows: